 Path to a real-time service-oriented architecture

 System architects need a graceful technology insertion path that leverages the benefits of thinner clients (Figure 2).
 One approach for centralizing computing equipment while maintaining performance is to simply move the workstations to the data center and extend the interfaces to the display and input devices.
-This maintains the dedicated for critical operations.
+This maintains the dedicated computing resources for critical operations.
 Video and device interface extension can be accomplished via extenders or switch matrices to provide connections between operators and computers.

 A more flexible approach is to utilize a standard network to support highly configurable access to all workstation resources from any operator position.
 With this approach, any user can connect to any image source and user screens can be shared with collaborative remote displays or other users.
 This also enables growth to a service-oriented “cloud” architecture that follows the trend for general-purpose IT and data processing systems.
 However, commercial IT products do not always meet the performance, reliability, security, or logistics requirements for mission-critical C4ISR systems.